 Act – The targets are led through a guided meditative conversation for at least fifteen minutes.
 The meditation must be focused on the nature of faith, and the pondering of questions with many answers.

 After completing the ritual, the targets will find their faith restored.
-The Weaken Faith effect is removed from anyone who participates that has it, and the mind is alleviated of a mild insanity for one hour, a severe insanity for 30 minutes, and a crippling insanity for 10 minutes.
+The Weaken Faith effect (of any level) is removed from anyone who participates that has it, and the mind is alleviated of a mild insanity for one hour, a severe insanity for 30 minutes, and a crippling insanity for 10 minutes.
 Additionally, the participants do not suffer any withdrawals of ingesting the herb.
 The magus also receives the benefit of this ritual as a participant.

 Unburden the Mind